Problem

 Algorithm

-2. Check if root is null; if so, return result immediately, indicating there are no nodes to process.
+rootisnull; if so, returnresultimmediately, indicating there are no nodes to process. - While

-• Remove the temporary link from the predecessor to root and move root to root->right.
+- Remove the temporary link from the predecessor to

 class Solution {